To The Top

 TOEFL (IELTS) Speaking ScoreITAP Proficiency LevelTA/GI ResponsibilitiesITAP Course Recommended

-26-27 (8.0)3Recitation, Discussion, or Advanced Lab LeaderGRAD 8300
+Recitation, Discussion, or Advanced Lab Leader

 Oral English Language Development

-ITAP encourages all non-native English speaking graduate students to practice English speaking and listening skills with peers, faculty, and MU undergraduates through informal conversation, academic activities and more intensive programs and classes.
+ITAP encourages all non-native English speaking graduate students to practice English speaking and listening skills with peers, faculty, and MU undergraduates through informal conversation, academic activities, and more intensive programs and classes.

-• GRAD 8200: Graduate and Professional Communication Strategies for Global English Speakers-II.
-This class emphasizes development of rhythm and pitch in oral communication, and compensation strategies to increase Global English efficacy when exchanging messages between listeners and speakers.
+• GRAD 8200: Graduate and Professional Communication Strategies for Global English Speakers-I. This class emphasizes development of rhythm and pitch in oral communication, and compensation strategies to increase Global English efficacy when exchanging messages between listeners and speakers.
 It provides information on student-centered learning, teacher engagement, and overview of learning objectives in the context of creating a teaching presentation.
 It explains the process of facilitating discussion in the classroom and the mechanics of language for Global English Speakers during discussions.
 This course is appropriate for ITAP level 2 students wishing to improve their communicative skills to take on TA positions to lead recitations, discussion or review sessions, or studio classes.
-It is also appropriate for others seeking to improve fluency and ease of interaction for professional development.
-Please complete this Course Request Form
+It is also appropriate for level 2.5 students (holding level 2 TA positions) who have a goal of level 4, in which case GRAD 8200 can be followed by GRAD 8300 to help students progress toward their goal.
+Additionally, this class can be taken by postdoctoral scholars who are seeking to improve fluency and ease of interaction for professional development.
+Graded on S/U basis only**.
+Click here for more information or to request permission to enroll in this course.

-• GRAD 8300: Graduate and Professional Communication Strategies for Global English Speakers-III This class focuses on the development of extended speech including phrasing, mood, and complex grammatical structures.
+• GRAD 8300: Graduate and Professional Communication Strategies for Global English Speakers-II This class focuses on the development of extended speech including phrasing, mood, and complex grammatical structures.
 It provides strategies to tailor speech to specific audiences including varying structure, vocabulary, grammar, and tone to engage, structure, interact, and inform.
 It includes strategies to identify and navigate difficult situations in the classroom.
-This course is appropriate for ITAP level 2.5 (formerly 3P) students wishing to concurrently lead recitations, discussions, reviews, or studio classes.
-It is also appropriate for graduate students/postdoctoral scholars who wish to improve their interpersonal communication and interactive presentation skills for professional development.
-This course is listed as zero credit hours for the purposes of billing; however, the workload is equivalent to a 3 credit course.
-Consult your advisor and/or international center about recommended number of hours to take in addition to this class.
-Graded on S/U basis only.
-Please complete this Course Request Form.
+This course is appropriate for ITAP level 2.5 students (with the end-goal of level 3) wishing to concurrently lead recitations, discussions, reviews, or studio classes as well as for level 3 students.
+For level 2.5 students wishing to attain level 4, taking GRAD 8200 first (while holding a level 2 TA position), then taking this course, may a better course of study.
+Additionally, this class can be taken by graduate students/postdoctoral scholars who wish to improve their interpersonal communication and interactive presentation skills for professional development.
+Graded on S/U basis only**.
+Click here for more information or to request permission to enroll in this course.

-All courses will appear on students’ transcripts.
+**All courses will appear on students’ transcripts.
 No tuition is assessed for these courses.
 Although these courses are listed in MyZou as zero credit hours, the workload is equivalent to a 3 credit course and should be considered as part of a student’s academic training and responsibilities.
+Consult your advisor and/or international center about recommended number of hours to take in addition to this class.

 There are also a wide variety of language-development opportunities at Mizzou, including through the Center for English Language Learning, and in the larger Columbia community.